 - Sex offenses

-- First-offense DUI with completed probation and no aggravating factors.
-A single DUI from several years ago, with all court requirements satisfied, is typically not a barrier.
-Multiple DUIs, a DUI involving serious injury, or a DUI with a suspended license is a different analysis.
+- A first-offense DUI with completed probation and no aggravating factors may be reviewed differently from multiple DUIs, a DUI involving serious injury, or a DUI paired with other recent conduct.

 Sealed and Expunged Records